M and M Travel Pilgrimage

 December 12, 2018: Shrine of Our Lady of Guadalupe and Coyoacan (Our Lady of Guadalupe Feast Day)

-This morning, you will make a return visit to the Shrine of Our Lady of Guadalupe to attend Mass, and bid farewell to Mary the Mother of God.
-Following Mass, you will have free time for prayer and reflection at the Shrine.
+This morning, you will make a return visit to the Shrine of Our Lady of Guadalupe to celebrate the Feast of Our Lady of Guadalupe, and bid farewell to Mary the Mother of God.
+Following the beautiful Mass of the Roses to celebrate the Feast of Our Lady of Guadalupe, you will have free time for prayer and reflection at the Shrine.
 In the afternoon, you will eat lunch, and board a transfer to the suburb of Coyoacan (approximately fifty minutes).
 While in Coyoacan, you will visit the Church of El Carmen, that is dedicated to the Carmelites.
 Next, you will visit the Church of Santa Catarina (Confirmation pending hours of operation) .
 This unique and colorful church was built in the sixteenth century, and contains four chapels, each dedicated to the local patron Saints.
 Lastly, you will visit the Church of St. John the Baptist.
 This structure was originally constructed as a Dominican Monastery, but eventually changed to a Franciscan Monastery.
 This stunning piece of architecture has an interior containing seven chapels, as well as an altar piece that dates back to the seventeenth century.
 This evening you will have your last dinner and overnight at your hotel.
-As well, have the option to join the Shrine of Guadalupe to experience the celebration of Las Mananitas!

 December 13, 2018: Depart Mexico City - Return New York (JFK)